You need to give up some of your spare time and not everyone can serve as a magistrate.

 You also need to be able to sit and concentrate for long periods of time.

-You need to show you’ve got the right personal qualities, eg that you are:
+You need to show you’ve got the right personal qualities, for example that you are:

 - aware of social issues